You are currently viewing How You Can Make a Great Unique Patched Shirt

 Pro tip: To not burn or ruin the patches, use a piece of thin fabric between the patch and the iron (see 3 to 4 in the photo above).

-Once all patches are in place, the styling fun can begin. 😉
+Once all patches are in place, the styling fun can begin.

 Will a DIY Patched Item Be Cheaper?

-As so often, it depends.
-You have to take into account the price of the item to be used plus the patches (the fraction of cents for electricity).
 If you upcycle an old shirt, the cost-per-wear will go down faster than for a new one.
 The more or bigger the patches the more expensive the piece will become.
-Thus, DIY is not necessarily cheaper than a cheap bought one.
-See my review of a Shein patch-shirt as an example.
-DIY, however, will provide a unique so you shirt.
+Therefore, DIY is not necessarily cheaper than a cheap bought one.
+However, DIY will provide a unique so-you shirt.

 Patched Shirt Outfit Ideas